 What’s your takeaway message to Catholics during the Fortnight of Freedom and all Americans as we approach Independence Day and, yes, a presidential election?

 We would encourage Catholics and all citizens of good will to take this ruling as a challenge and an opportunity to stand up at this pivotal moment in our nation’s history to defend the human right to life and the conscience rights at the heart of religious liberty.
 We must not lose heart.
-As the U.S. Conference of Catholic Bishops has requested, we must embrace this fortnight as our moment to demonstrate the depth of our moral and religious convictions — in our families, in our legislative bodies, in our courts, and in the voting booth.
+As the U.S. Bishops Conference has requested, we must embrace this fortnight as our moment to demonstrate the depth of our moral and religious convictions — in our families, in our legislative bodies, in our courts, and in the voting booth.
 Catholics who follow the beautiful writings of Pope Benedict may remember that he said that those who act with love are “hope in action.”
 It is time for action, and we cannot and will not lose hope.